ribid1/dbdis/README.md

 V2.1 Permanent Value Alarm added
 - Tank Volume added

 V2.2 Possibility for a surrounding edge of the value boxes added
+V2.3 The high in pixels of each box is displayed in the layout form
+- Not assigned boxes are shown in small letters
+- The left space in pixel is shown at the top of the right and the left row